opencv/opencv/modules/core/doc/drawing_functions.rst

     :param thickness: Thickness of the polyline edges.

     :param lineType: Type of the line segments.
-See  :ocv:func:`line`  description.
+See the  :ocv:func:`line`  description.

     :param shift: Number of fractional bits in the vertex coordinates.